Board of Trustees

 Since 2010, Jeff has focused his time and energy on projects to grow the game of golf and, in particular, introducing youngsters to the game.
 He is a Certified Trainer for SNAG (Starting New At Golf), a program that makes it fun and rewarding for kids and grownups to learn and play the game.
 Jeff manages the Foundation’s Golf in School program, traveling throughout the State of Kansas to introduce SNAG to School Districts, Physical Education teachers and provide training.

-Jeff and his wife, Cathy, have three grown children and six grandchildren.
+Jeff and his wife, Cathy, have three grown children and eight grandchildren.
 Jeff's passions include golf history and architecture, all sports, most of all, college basketball.

 Steve Sloan, Pittsburg